Electing the next

 Would we the people choose to have a financial system in which the key players gorge themselves like pigs on a corpse until they vomit economic disaster on the world and then beg for more while the rest of the country remains fiscally starved?

 Would we the people choose to have a direct federal income tax although our Constitution expressly prohibits it?
-And would we choose the complex, unfair and intrusive system of personal
+And would we choose the complex, unfair and intrusive system of personal taxation that now exists?

 Would we the people choose to have a health care system that enriches the few while punishing illness with unbearable financial burden and bankruptcy?